ksolie/Cosmic-Cricket-Darts/README.md

 Uses JavaScript Object Literal Pattern.

-jQuery used for UI updates due to the tediousness of the heavy styling.
+jQuery used for UI updates due to the tediousness of searching for DOM children.